Foundations of the Variational Discrete Action Theory

 This entire procedure is then iterated until self-consistency is achieved.
 Upon achieving self-consistency, one has completed a single evaluation of the SPD-d.
 In order to obtain the ground state energy, one needs to minimize over the variational parameters.

-The preceding outline of the SCDA is applied to a generic system without symmetry, and now we specify the SCDA to the case of translation symmetry.
+The preceding outline of the SCDA is applied to a generic system without symmetry, and now we specify the SCDA to the case of translation symmetry where all types of orbitals have the same density-of-states.
 We can begin with a guess for the non-interacting integer time impurity Green's function $\bm{\mathcal{G}}$ as